amarfts/ph_scheduler/README.md

 # 🧪 Pharmacy Duty Poster Bot

-Automated backend service to fetch local pharmacy duty schedules (from PDFs), convert them to images, and schedule Facebook posts for multiple municipalities — all without manual intervention.
+Automated backend service to fetch local pharmacy duty schedules (from PDFs), convert them to images, and schedule Facebook posts for multiple pharmacies — all without manual intervention.

 Built as part of a professional internship project.